-Quote Deletion - the respondent can delete his or her quotes as long as they are active, i.e. not deleted by Eurex EnLight.
+Quote Deletion - respondents can delete their quotes as long as they are active, i.e. not deleted by Eurex EnLight.
 Both quote sides of the quote are deleted together, i.e. it is not possible to delete an individual quote side in Eurex EnLight.
 Once a quote is deleted and the Negotiation Event status is still Open, then the respondent can quote again.